sudban3089/DetectingNear-Duplicates/README.md

-# Detecting Near-Duplicates Using Graph Neural Networks and Sensor Pattern Noise
+# Image Phylogeny from Near-Duplicates Using Graph Neural Networks and Sensor Pattern Noise

-This is a Tensorflow and MATLAB R2018a implementation of detection of near-duplicate face images using graph neural network and sensor pattern noise.
+This is a Tensorflow and MATLAB R2018a implementation of constructing image phylogeny tree from a set of near-duplicate face images using graph neural network and sensor pattern noise.
 The implementation of the graph neural network is adopted from https://github.com/tkipf/gcn See their paper for details about graph convolutional neural network.

 ## Objective